 'Choosing Wisely' for the best medical care

-It's no news that health care is more and more complex for patients and providers.
+It's well known that healthcare has become more and more complex for patients and providers.
 Each visit may involve multiple decisions about tests and treatments.
-Which ones give you the benefits you need, what are the potential downsides, and how do you know which ones may be unnecessary?
+Which ones give you the benefits you need?
+What are the potential downsides?
+How do you know which ones may be unnecessary?

-More than 70 medical societies and specialties, including nurses, nurse-midwives, surgery, surgical specialties, pediatrics, chiropractors, genetics, physical therapy, internal medicine and others have contributed to the campaign.
+More than 80 medical societies and specialties, including nurses, nurse-midwives, surgery, surgical specialties, pediatrics, chiropractors, genetics, physical therapy, internal medicine and others have participated in this healthcare initiative.